 Most patients experience no problems with TMS.
-In general it is well-tolerated and associated with few side-effects.
-The most common side effects is a mild headache.
-It generally diminish over the course of the treatment or, if it persists, can be treated using over-the-counter pain medication.
+In general, it is well-tolerated and associated with few side-effects.
+Only a small percentage of patients discontinue treatment because of the side effects most common of which is a mild headache.
+It generally diminishes over the course of the treatment or can be treated using over-the-counter pain medication.

-TMS magnetic field may activate scalp or facial muscles.
-In some patients this may result in painful scalp sensations or facial twitching.
+TMS magnetic field may activate the scalp of facial muscles.
+In some patients, this may result in painful scalp sensations or facial twitching.
 In these cases to reduce discomfort, treatment can be modified by adjusting coil positioning and stimulation settings.
 Often these sensations tend to diminish over the course of treatment.

 TMS machine produces a loud noise and, like in the MRI machine, earplugs are given to the patient to use during the treatment.
 Patients may however still complain of hearing problems immediately following treatment.
 No evidence suggests these effects are permanent if earplugs are worn during the treatment.